menu

 Because of many things, Edgar Springs is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Edgar Springs really has some of the features that families look for when choosing a good community to raise children.
 Is Edgar Springs perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Edgar Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Edgar Springs doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Edgar Springs in 2022 was $24,142, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $96,568 for a family of four.
+The per capita income in Edgar Springs in 2022 was $25,083, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $100,332 for a family of four.
+However, Edgar Springs contains both very wealthy and poor people as well.

+Edgar Springs is a somewhat ethnically-diverse city.
 The people who call Edgar Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Edgar Springs residents report their race to be White.
-Important ancestries of people in Edgar Springs include German, Irish, English, Dutch, and French.
+The greatest number of Edgar Springs residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Edgar Springs include German, Irish, Dutch, English, and European.

 The most common language spoken in Edgar Springs is English.
 Other important languages spoken here include Italian and African languages.